krisbuote/truth-staking/README.md

 ## Overview

-A decentralized application that allows the crowd to stake money on the truthfulness of claims made by the media.
+A decentralized application that allows the crowd to stake ether on the truthfulness of claims made by the media.
+If your peers agree with you, you win.

 [truthstaking.com](http://truthstaking.com)